 |Disabled||25% of Employment/Business Income|

-Employees contribute 5.5% of their basic salary towards social security.
-This contribution is fully deductible for tax purpose in Ghana.
+Employees contribute 5.5 percent of their basic salary towards social security.
+This contribution is fully deductible for tax purposes in Ghana.

 Pension payments are, however, exempt from taxes in Ghana.

-Employees profit share as a result of his/her employment in Ghana constitutes gains from employment which is taxable in accordance with the Income Tax Act, 2015 (Act 896).
+Employees profit share as a result of their employment in Ghana constitutes gains from employment which is taxable in accordance with the Income Tax Act, 2015 (Act 896).

 Are there any concessions made for expatriates in Ghana?

 There are no special tax concessions for expatriates in general.
-However, there are Investment Agreements between some companies in Ghana and the government of Ghana that exempt expatriates from taxes if they spend less than thirty (30) continuous days or sixty (60) cumulative days within a given year of assessment.
+However, there are Investment Agreements between some companies in Ghana and the government of Ghana that exempt expatriates from taxes if they spend less than 30 continuous days or 60 cumulative days within a given year of assessment.

 Companies can therefore, enter into agreement with the government of Ghana to benefit from similar concessions.